Campus Safety

 Campus Awareness Programs

 Sussex provides educational programs related to awareness and prevention of sexual assault.
-Annually, the Student Success Center provides workshops on prevention and the Office of Campus Life provides workshops on safety and health, and wellness.
+Annually, the Student Success Center provides workshops on prevention, and the Office of Campus Life provides workshops on safety and health, and wellness.
 A number of workshops and seminars, documentaries and film series, and survivor panels are held on campus in collaboration with Domestic Abuse and Sexual Assault Intervention Services (DASI) of Sussex County and with the Center for Prevention and Counseling of Newton, NJ.
 Presentations for faculty and staff on sexual violence and trauma are scheduled.
 The Clothesline Project, a domestic violence awareness program, is held every April in the Student Center.

-Campus Sexual Assault Victim’s Bill of Rights Introduction: A college or university in a free society must be devoted to the pursuit of truth and knowledge through reason and open communication among its members.
+Campus Sexual Assault Victim’s Bill of Rights Introduction: A college or university in a free society must be devoted to pursuing truth and knowledge through reason and open communication among its members.
 Academic communities acknowledge the necessity of being intellectually stimulating where the diversity of ideas is valued.
 Its rules must be conceived for the purpose of furthering and protecting the rights of all members of the university community in achieving these ends.

 The boundaries of personal freedom are limited by applicable state and federal laws and institutional rules and regulations governing interpersonal behavior.
 In creating a community free from violence, sexual assault, and non-consensual sexual contact, respect for the individual and human dignity are of paramount importance.